monero-ecosystem/monero-GUI-guide/README.md

 ```
 make [format][-language]
 ```
-For example, if you wish to build only the spanish version in PDF format, you should run `make pdf-es`.
+For example, if you wish to build only the Spanish version in PDF format, you should run `make pdf-es`.
 If you want all languages in a single format: `make epub`- This will give you the epub version in all languages.
 If you want to build all formats for all available languages: `make all` - This will build the guide in PDF, HTML and EPUB in all available languages.